 © Springer-Verlag London 2013.
 This chapter focuses upon the reframing of cultural heritage as a bodily experience articulated through narrative-based media.
 The concept of mediation is introduced and explored as a knowledge-intensive process made accessible through embodied interaction.
 As such, the mediation process is shaped through the reformulation of embodied experience that both customizes the interaction process and shapes resultant insights effecting information revelation and the construction of knowledge.
 This chapter demonstrates a mediation framework, discusses ambient design guidelines for maintaining the integrity of the mediation, and mediation strategies that enhance bodily experience of historic content.
 The approach is demonstrated over a scenario applied to an historic site that explores the mediation process through low-fidelity prototyping executed in an experimental manner.

-Deray, K & Day, MB 2011, 'Mediation of Knowledge Construction of Historic Sites through Embodied Interaction', Proceedings 15th International Conference on Information Visualisation, International Conference on Information Visualisation, IEEE Computer Society, London, United Kingdom, pp. 588-593.View/Download from: UTS OPUS or Publisher's site
+Deray, K & Day, MB 2011, 'Mediation of Knowledge Construction of Historic Sites through Embodied Interaction', Proceedings 15th International Conference on Information Visualisation, International Conference on Information Visualisation, IEEE Computer Society, London, United Kingdom, pp. 588-593.View/Download from: Publisher's site

 This paper focuses upon the reframing of cultural heritage as bodily experience articulated through narrative based media.
 The concept of mediation is introduced and explored, as a knowledge intensive process that integrates the production and construction of information interfaces.
 Such interfaces are negotiated through, and translated by, bodily interaction and bodily reasoning.
 As such, the mediation process is shaped through the reformulation of kineasthetic, somatic and embodied experiences, that both, customize the interaction process, and shape the resultant outputs that effect construction of knowledge.
 For enhancement of the mediation process, guidelines for maintaining the integrity of the mediation are discussed.
 The approach is demonstrated over several projects that explore these concerns through low fidelity prototypes executed in an experimental manner.